otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/03-android-overview.md

 **app > res > values**

-* `colors.xml` - a colour resource is specified with an RGB value & alpha chanel.
+- `colors.xml` - a colour resource is specified with an RGB value and alpha chanel.
 You can use a colour resource any place that accepts a hexadecimal colour value.
 Also, you can use a colour resource when a drawable resource is expected in **XML**, i.e., `android:drawable="@color/green"`.
-* `strings.xml` - a string resource provides text strings for your application with optional styling & formatting.
+- `strings.xml` - a string resource provides text strings for your application with optional styling and formatting.
 There are three types of string resources:
-    * String - **XML** resource that provides a single string.
+  - String - **XML** resource that provides a single string.
-    * String Array - **XML** resource that provides an array of strings.
+  - String Array - **XML** resource that provides an array of strings.
-    * Quantity Strings (Plurals) - **XML** resource that holds different strings for pluralization.
+  - Quantity Strings (Plurals) - **XML** resource that holds different strings for pluralization.
-* `themes.xml` - styles/themes allow you to separate the details of your application design from the UI structure & behaviour.
+- `themes.xml` - styles/themes allow you to separate the details of your application design from the UI structure and behaviour.
 A style resource specifies the appearance for a single `View`.
 A style can specify attributes such as font colour, font size, background colour, etc. A theme resource is a collection of attributes that are applied to an entire application, **activity** or view hierarchy.
 When applied, every `View` in the application or **activity** applies each of the theme's attributes.
-Also, themes can apply styles to non-`View` elements such as the status bar & window background.
+Also, themes can apply styles to non-`View` elements such as the status bar and window background.

 **Gradle Scripts > build.grade (Project: Travelling)**